 A "truant" means a child under the age of sixteen who has four unexcused absences in one month or ten unexcused absences in one academic year.
 A "habitual truant" means any child who has twenty unexcused absences within a school year.
-Students who are truant will be referred to the administration and to legal authorities when all local resources are exhausted.
+Students who are truant will be referred to the administration and to legal authorities when all local resources are

-Early Arrivals and Tardiness to School
+Early Arrivals / Tardiness to School

-Students who arrive before the start of the school must remain in the cafeteria until the bell rings.
-Students cannot be dropped off prior to 7:30 a.m. on regular opening days and 9:30 a.m. on two-hour delays as we do not have supervision at this time.
-Students need to be in their homeroom classroom by 7:55 a.m.
-Students that arrive after 7:55 a.m. must report to the main office for a late pass.
-Students are encouraged to use school bus transportation.
-Oversleeping, missing the bus, traffic, congestion in the parking lot and non-emergency family needs are unexcused tardies.
+Students cannot enter the building until 7:45 a.m. as we are no longer letting students arrive early due to our new health guidelines.
+Students need to be in their homeroom classroom by 8:00 a.m.
+We will take into account the traffic situation for this unusual school year.
+Students that arrive after 8:00 a.m. must report to the main office for a late pass.
+Oversleeping, missing the bus, traffic, and non-emergency family needs are considered unexcused tardies.
 Chronic tardiness will be referred to guidance and the administration.
-Students who arrive after homeroom will not be allowed to go to their lockers until the next class break.
-They should report directly to the class that is already in session.
 Any student who is late more than ten times will receive a letter mailed home and placed in the student's cumulative file.
 The consequence for every other subsequent tardy will be a lunch/recess detention.
 A detention may be waived by an administrator if the cause of the tardiness is unavoidable.
 After the 20th day of being tardy, it is an automatic lunch/recess detention or morning detention for every subsequent tardy.

-Early Release, Early Dismissal
+Early Release / Early Dismissal

 Students who are to be excused before the end of the school day must bring in a note, signed by a parent or guardian, and turn it in to the office at the beginning of the school day.
 The student must be picked up in the office and the parent/guardian must have photo identification and officially sign him/her out of the building.
 Students are not allowed to leave the school grounds without permission.
-Students are dismissed at 12:30 p.m. on shortened days unless otherwise stated.
+Students are dismissed at 11:40 p.m. on shortened days unless otherwise stated.
 Lunches are not served on scheduled shortened days.
 For student safety, a phone request for an early dismissal will not be honored.
 In an emergency, a faxed note signed by the parent will be accepted.
 Students are responsible for work missed during their absence.

-Closing of School/Delayed Opening
+Closing of School / Delayed Opening